CSS General Terms and Conditions

 This General Terms and Conditions was updated on 16 August 2019.

 1. General Terms and Conditions

-1.1 These General Terms and Conditions (“Terms and Conditions”) apply to the use of Creative Software Solutions (Europe) Limited (“CSS”) Online Products and Related Services.
+1.1 These General Terms and Conditions (“Terms and Conditions”) apply to the use of CSS Europe Limited (“CSS”) Online Products and Related Services.
 CSS reserves the right to change these Terms and Conditions from time to time.
 Any such changes shall be immediately effective between the Parties.

 2.1 For the purpose of the Agreement, the following terms shall have the following meaning.